Jcdoliner/Open_Door_Detection/README.md

 # Open Door Detection
-Arduino Project using an Ultrasonic sensor and a Active Buzzer to alert that a door has been let open.
+Very simple Arduino Project using an Ultrasonic sensor and a Active Buzzer to alert that a door has been let open.

 # Code Operation